2o7182818284590452353602874713526624977/excellence/README.md

 Creating a custom font of my own handwriting was always one of my goals.
 One day, I decided to draw the glyphs myself, then ask Claude AI to turn them into a font (because I do NOT know how to make fonts myself).
 Surprisingly, it turned out really well.

+I named it 'Excellence' for absolutely no reason.
+I like excellence, so I named it that.
+Don't ever question me about naming stuff.

 This font is a handwritten font based on my own handwriting.
 Every glyph was hand-drawn by me before being converted into a functional TrueType font by Claude AI.
 The goal was to create a font that ~~I could use in my Obsidian folder~~ preserves the appearance of my handwritten text while remaining readable in many things.

 This font is licensed under the [CC-BY-NC-ND (Attribution-NonCommercial-NoDerivatives) license](https://creativecommons.org/licenses/by-nc-nd/4.0/legalcode.txt)